PirateSuit/bikesharing/README.md

 ## Overview

-The purpose of this analysis is to parse data on New York's Citibike bike rental system in order to find out if a similar such plan would be feasable in Des Moines, Iowa.
+The purpose of this analysis is to parse data on New York's Citibike bike rental system in order to find out if a similar plan would be feasable in Des Moines, Iowa.

 ## Results